A Conservative $100,000 Preferred Stock Portfolio Offering 6% And The Lower Federal Tax Rate

 - Moodys and S&P ratings: an objective opinion on the viability of the business supporting the stock.

-These facts are available on Quantomonline and an example using ASB-D is displayed below.
+These facts are available on Quantumonline and an example using ASB-D is displayed below.

-Source: Quantomonline.com
+Source: Quantumonline.com

 Using this data 15 preferred issues were selected for a conservative low risk portfolio which is displayed below.